 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.
-For your own privacy and security we recommend that you close down your browser when you have finished visiting the Academy of Marketing website, particularly if you are using a shared computer.
+For your own privacy and security we recommend that you log out and close down your browser when you have finished visiting the Academy of Marketing website, particularly if you are using a shared computer.

 A member can opt out of receiving email messages at any time by contacting the office on firstname.lastname@example.org and full details are also in each email message the Academy sends out.